Fix Those Flicking Pinball Lamp Sockets

 Note that there are different size bulbs that use bayonet or wedge shapes.
 These can be for flashers or specialty bulbs.
 The fixes here also generally apply to them.

-Also, new games that have LEDs may use small circuit boards or a different type of connector that is not addressed here.
+Also, new games that have LEDs may use small circuit boards or a different type of connector that is not addressed here and generally do not have these types of problems.

 Note: Click on the photo for a larger image.